rcht/bril-rcht/rcht/README.md

 ## 1. Basic Block Extraction

-Done aside from speculative execution.
+Done, aside from speculative execution.

 ## 2. Trivial Dead Code Elimination

-One of the DCE methods is working.
-The other relies on the speculative execution handling by the basic block extractor being correct.
+Done, but the code relies on the basic block code being correct

+## 3. Local Value Numbering

+Passes implemented:
+- Copy Propagation
+- Common Subexpression Elimination (with commutativity)
+- Constant Folding

+There is an issue, though.
+When a variable is updated, its old entry in the local value table should be removed.
+Probably a quick fix....